HabitatFramework/UserGuide/concepts/concepts.rst

 Although most habitat surveys performed in the last 20 years are typically available as GIS layers, the spatial accuracy of the feature boundaries can be very variable.
 The quality will typically depend upon a range of factors, such as:

-	* The quality of any field survey maps and notes.
+	* The quality of the original field survey maps and notes.
-	* The scale and age of digitial mapping layers.
+	* The scale and age of the base digital mapping.
-	* The quality and age of aerial photography layers.
+	* The quality and age of any aerial photography layers.
 	* The skill and patience of the GIS user digitising the data.

 This variability can make it very difficult to combine habitat layers and to compare changes between surveys from different years.
 Moreover, unless the GIS user was very skilled or geospatial topology [3]_ was employed there will be overlaps and gaps between features which can bring problems when using the data in spatial or statistical queries.

 ..
 [3] Geospatial topology is the arrangement for how point, line, and polygon features share geometry and is often used to define and enforce data integrity rules (e.g. no gaps should exist between polygons, there should be no overlapping features, etc).

 One solution to these problems is to integrate all the habitat layers into a single framework based on Ordnance Survey's MasterMap dataset.
-MasterMap is the largest scale national mapping produced by the Ordnance Survey and provides highly detailed and seemless coverage.
+MasterMap is the largest scale national mapping produced by the Ordnance Survey and provides highly detailed and seamless coverage.

 All OS MasterMap features have a Topographic Identity or 'TOID' that uniquely identifies each object.
 OS MasterMap Topographic Area features also have a number of attributes (chiefly the Descriptive Group and Descriptive Term) that provide information about the real world object that the feature represents and these can provide basic habitat and land use information that can supplment any available habitat survey data.